Riverside County Anti-Human Trafficking (RCAHT) Taskforce

 The U.S. Department of Justice's National Incidence Study reported that 1.7 million children run away or are thrown away each year, with just 357,600 reported as missing to the police.
 Conservatively, the National Center for Missing & Exploited Children (NCMEC) estimates that at least 100,000 children each year are caught up in the insidious world of child prostitution, with the average age of entrance being 12-14 years old.
 In Riverside County alone, as of October 2012, Riverside County Sheriff's deputies have responded to and investigated over 4,000 reported runaway incidents.

 Utilizing a problem-solving strategy of identifying a problem, conducting an analysis of the issues, and forming an action plan, Riverside Sheriff-Coroner Stanley Sniff directed the formation of an anti-human trafficking taskforce.
 The RCAHT Taskforce was formed in September 2010 with the assistance of a grant through the California Emergency Management Agency (Cal EMA) and initially consisted of two Riverside County deputy sheriffs and a part-time Riverside Sheriff's sergeant.
 The scope and focus was to combat human trafficking, which includes the exploitation of any person through force, fraud, fear and/or coercion.
 The exploitation is carried out through sexual exploitation, forced labor, forced servitude, peonage, debt bondage, or slavery.
-The RCHAT Taskforce has grown into a multi-agency taskforce, which now includes agents from the FBI and Homeland Security Investigations, two deputy sheriffs, one part-time detective, a full-time supervisor (Sheriff's sergeant), and a program manager (Sheriff's lieutenant).
+The RCAHT Taskforce has grown into a multi-agency taskforce, which now includes agents from the FBI, a full-time crime analyst, two deputy sheriffs, one full-time detective, a full-time supervisor (Sheriff's sergeant), and a program manager (Sheriff's lieutenant).

 Create a partnership to:

-- Protect – Ensures that dignity is established o Relief, Re-engagement, Restart
+- Protect – Ensures that dignity is established for Relief, Re-engagement, Restart

-- Prevent – Ensures creation of community advocates o Educate, Empower, Engage
+- Prevent – Ensures creation of community advocates to Educate, Empower, Engage

-- Prosecute – Ensures that justice is served o Identify, Investigate, Incarcerate
+- Prosecute – Ensures that justice is served to Identify, Investigate, Incarcerate

 - Build community awareness (Bridge the Gap)